 Where N is the number of sequences in the alignment, k is the number of different amino acids at a given position

-and n is the times that the most common amino acid at that position is present.
+and n is the frequency of the most common amino acid at that position.

 When this option is selected, a multiple sequence alignment (MSA) must be provided.

 The alignment can either be pasted or uploaded from a file.